Course: Biotechnological and Biochemical Information

 Getting familiar with various aspects of the use of information for study and research in the field of biotechnology, with a focus on on-line information sources.

 After completing of seminars, students will be able to work with selected multidisciplinary and specialized databases, build a search query, work with search results, get the full texts of primary documents and use them in the preparation of scientific publications.
-They will also be able to obtain and interpret basic information from sequence databases.
+They will also be able to obtain and interpret basic information from different biological databases.

 Prerequisites